SajmirSWE/testDev/README.md

 - Quiz Creation: Users should be able to create quizzes by providing a title, description, and a set of questions with multiple-choice or true/false answers.

--Quiz Taking: Users should be able to take quizzes created by other users or themselves and receive immediate feedback on their answers.
+- Quiz Taking: Users should be able to take quizzes created by other users or themselves and receive immediate feedback on their answers.

 - Leaderboard: Users should be able to view their scores and rankings on a leaderboard that displays the top-performing users.